Italy Visa – Different Types Of Visas To Enter Italy

 The type of visa that you require to travel or migrate to Italy depends on your purpose of visit and the number of days you intend to remain there.

 People from certain countries do not require a visa to travel to Italy.
 However, the period of stay should be less than 90 days.
-Citizens belonging to the following countries are exempted.
+Citizens of the following countries are exempt.

 Citizens Of Countries That Do Not Require A Visa To Travel To Italy

-Countries that have entered in the Visa Waiver Agreement are also exempted.
+Countries that have entered into the Visa Waiver Agreement are also exempted.
 They are the following:

 AustraliaMauritius